 Here's what smokers and vapers need to know.

 Boil it down for me.
 I’m a smoker.
 Am I more likely to get sick from the coronavirus?

 Maybe—we don't know.
 “We know that exposure to tobacco and tobacco products impairs our body’s ability to fight off infection,” Buhr said.
 That’s established science.
 (And, if you need it, a reason to quit smoking.)
 Generally speaking, smokers’ lungs specifically have a harder time responding effectively to infection.
 Long-term smoking can lead to chronic obstructive pulmonary disease (COPD), a condition that also makes people more susceptible to infection.

 That said, so far we just don’t know whether smokers may be more susceptible specifically to COVID-19, beyond what we know about how smoking impairs your ability to avoid infection generally.
-“Anything where the lung is compromised could account for an easier time getting infected and a harder time recovering,” said Yasmin Thanavala, a professor in the Roswell Park Comprehensive Care Center’s Department of Immunology in Buffalo, New York.
+“Anytime the lung is compromised, it makes it easier to get infected and the person has a harder time recovering,” said Yasmin Thanavala, a professor in the Roswell Park Comprehensive Cancer Center’s Department of Immunology in Buffalo, New York.

 A condition like COPD, for example, increases the likelihood of infections generally—but Thanavala points out that we’re still learning just what happens in the lungs of coronavirus patients.
 “We don’t know if anyone had COPD and coronavirus at the same time,” she said.So far, so-called comorbid factors or conditions that patients had alongside COVID-19—including cardiovascular disease, diabetes, chronic respiratory disease, hypertension, and cancer—do correlate with higher rates of death among those infected.
 But we don’t specifically know if smokers get hit harder.

 What about vaping?
 Does that make people more susceptible to coronavirus?